reactorlabs/rir/README.md

 ### Making changes to gnur

-R with RIR patches is a submodule under external/custom-r.
+R with Ř patches is a submodule under external/custom-r.
 This is how you edit:

-    # Assuming you are making changes in you local RIR branch
+    # Assuming you are making changes in you local Ř branch
     cd external/custom-r
     # By default submodules are checked out headless.
 We use a
     # branch to keep track of our changes to R, that is based on